kbDucky/IM253-Teensy-LC/README.md

 ==========================================================================

 Pat Pat Revolution - A group project where students were instructed to make a wearable controller for their own-created game, i.e. my first original game.
 We used a full-body suit with touch sensors on it to make a rhythm game to the tune of 'Head, Shoulders, Knees, and Toes', which speeds up after every successful runthrough of the game.
 Game code is *incredibly* messy and doesn't quite work correctly when getting to the further levels of speed, but this was the place I started, and I'm very proud of our playtest demo for class.
+Controlled with 'h', 's', 'k', 't' keys.

 ==========================================================================